PopovicAna/Prioritisation-of-analytical-techniques/README.md

 *Figure 3: Presence of variables in GCMS specimens*

-The presence of variables in each specimen needs to be identified as it common for these variables not to be detected \[4\], whether that be due to the limit of detection of the analytical instrument or the target variable simply being absent.
+The presence of variables in each specimen needs to be identified as it is common for these variables not to be detected \[4\], whether that be due to the limit of detection of the analytical instrument or the target variable simply being absent.
 As shown in Figure 3, all variables were present in more than 25% of specimens meaning that none of the variables